subjc/posts/2016-05-21-going-with-the-flow.md

 ## Layout Attributes

-It can be observed that I've made some mention of this thing called Layout Attributes in the function calls mentioned above.
 Layout Attributes are what provides the collection view with information about the origin and size of the item.
+As the functions mentioned above show, the way in which a layout is determined is via layout attributes.

 You will be dealing with the class `UICollectionViewLayoutAttributes` when creating the layout.
 For the layout being created, you should specify its `frame` attribute.
 This will tell the collection view where the origin of the cell is and also how large it is.

+There are other properties that can be set, though for our purposes only frame needs to be set.

 When creating the instance of UICollectionViewLayoutAttributes you need to initialize it with the index path of the item it represents.
 For a cell you use the initializer `init(forCellWithIndexPath indexPath: NSIndexPath)`.
 There are corresponding initializers for supplementary and decoreator views as well.

-Within the playground you'll see that the layout attributes are created by the following code:
+The layout attributes are created by the following code:

 {% highlight swift %}
 let staticAttributes: [UICollectionViewLayoutAttributes] = newlyVisible.map { path in